1077_HP

 However, Henry IV was not in Verona in the March of 1075; he was in fact in Germany throughout that year.

-In the March of 1077, however, Henry IV was indeed in Verona where he issued four charters to various recipients in the Regnum Italicum, purportedly including this one to the Bishopric of Poreč (cf. docs.
+In the March of 1077, however, Henry IV was indeed in Verona where he issued four charters to various recipients in the Regnum Italicum, including this one to the Bishopric of Poreč (cf. docs.
 287-290 in MGH DD H IV, pp. 374-380).
 Out of these four, two (docs.
-287-288) are dated anno Domini 1077, 15th indiction, 26th year of Henry's appointment as the king of the Romans ("anno ordinationis Heinrici quarti regis XXVI"), and the 24th year of his kingship ("regni vero XXIV").
+287–288) are dated anno Domini 1077, 15th indiction, 26th year of Henry’s appointment as the king of the Romans (“anno ordinationis Heinrici quarti regis XXVI”), and the 24th year of his kingship (“regni vero XXIV”).
 One document (doc.
 287) even refers to the king as Henry III.
 Three documents were reviewed by Gregory, the bishop of Vercelli (doc.
-289 lacks the formula recognitionis and the dating).
+289 lacks the recognitio and the dating).

 Bishop Boniface eventually failed in his attempt at resurrecting an episcopal lordship that, at least according to surviving primary sources, had never been realized.
-Just as his predecessors lost the battle against the patriarchs of Aquileia, so too did Bishop Boniface lose his, this time to Patriarch Raymond della Torre (who continued to hold Dvigrad and Bale), to the counts of Gorizia (who continued to hold Pazin and, most probably, various jurisdictions in Tar and Vižinada, although recognizing that they held it from the bishops of Poreč), and to Venice (who continued to hold the lion's share of claimed territories: Motovun, Poreč, and Rovinj).
-This was also the last attempt at episcopal lordship in the Diocese of Poreč.
+Just as his predecessors lost the battle against the patriarchs of Aquileia, so too did Bishop Boniface lose his, this time to Patriarch Raymond della Torre (who continued to hold Dvigrad and Bale), to the counts of Gorizia (who continued to hold Pazin and, most probably, various jurisdictions in Tar and Vižinada, although recognizing that they held them from the bishops of Poreč), and to Venice (who continued to hold the lion’s share of claimed territories: Motovun, Poreč, and Rovinj).
+This was also the last attempt at such a vast episcopal lordship in the Diocese of Poreč.

 How to Cite